Some parts of this page may be machine-translated.

 4. Results

-#Important message summarized concisely to work with #UNCovid19 creators.
+We have summarized important messages to work together with UNCovid19 creators.

-・Recognize your symptoms.
-Stay at home when you are feeling unwell.
+・Be aware of your symptoms.
+Stay home if you feel unwell.

-・Let's cooperate to strengthen global solidarity and build a contagion of kindness.
+・Let’s strengthen global solidarity and build a contagion of kindness.

 ・Do not believe rumors.
 Fear and misinformation are two major challenges we must overcome.